Essential Oil Emulsifiers

 What are some good emulsifiers for essential oils to use in aromatic sprays?

-- Carrier oil: almond, coconut, rosehip, sunflower, etc.
+- Carrier oil: almond, apricot, arnica, black cumin seed, calendula, coconut, jojoba, primrose, rosehip, sunflower, etc.

 - Baking soda